401(k) Savings Plan

 Start Saving as Soon as Possible

 You are immediately eligible to enroll in the company-sponsored 401(k) program, managed by Fidelity Investments.
-New hires to VMware will be automatically enrolled in the plan at 6%.
+New hires to VMware will be automatically enrolled in the plan at 6%, approximately 30 days after your hire date; Rehires must actively enroll to participate.
 You can either invest in a pretax 401(k), Roth 401(k) or on an after-tax basis.
 You may contribute amounts up to IRS and plan limits, as follows:

 401(k) Savings Plan Details